-Cybersecurity has become a growing concern for consumers and companies in every sector, at every step of the supply chain.
-The surveillance industry is no exception.
-Far from the days of CCTV cameras, which held information for a finite time and were not connected to the internet, the advances in digital video mean that connected IP cameras and associated devices on the network are at risk of being hacked.
-The importance of the data captured by surveillance cameras – and what can be done with it – has led to a new breed of cyber criminals, looking for insights to steal and sell.
+Cybersecurity should be an ongoing concern for consumers and companies in every sector, within their own organizations, amongst their stakeholders and throughout supply chains.
+The video surveillance industry is no exception.
+Far from the days of CCTV cameras, which held little to no information and were not connected to a network, the advances in digital video mean that connected IP cameras and associated devices on the network are at risk of being hacked.
+The importance of the data captured by video surveillance cameras – and what can be done with it – has led to a new breed of cyber criminals, looking for insights to steal and sell.

-However, even if cybersecurity is recognized as a serious risk, only a handful of organizations feel adequately prepared to mitigate a cyber threat.
-Many blame their vulnerabilities on legacy systems, but the reality is that no device – old or new – is 100% immune to hacks; at some point, you must open a door to let someone in or out of your system, it’s inevitable.
+However, even if cybersecurity is recognized as a serious risk, only a handful (15%) of organizations feel adequately prepared to mitigate a cyber threat as a survey conducted by Axis and Genetec found.
+Many (59% of end customers) blame their vulnerabilities on legacy systems as they see them as a hurdle to address IoT threats, but the reality is that no device – old or new – is 100% immune to hacks; at some point, you must open a door to let someone in or out of your system, it’s inevitable.

 In this post, you’ll find information about: